 Best Scooter and Bike Helmets For Kids

-It's therefore very important to make the right choice?
-But, do not fear!
+It's therefore important to make the right choice.
+We're here to help.
 Find below a comprehensive guide on picking the right helmet for your child as well as lots of helmet suggestions to suit all budgets.

 What to consider when buying a child’s helmet?

 1.)
-Choosing the right size - this is important for obvious reasons.
-A helmet which is too tight will be uncomfortable but if it too loose it will move around and not offer the protection needed.
+Choose the right size - this is important for obvious reasons.
+A helmet which is too tight is uncomfortable.
+A helmet which is too loose will move around and not offer the protection needed.

 This measurement is a good starting point, but to ensure the helmet fits correctly it should have about a gap of an inch between the eyebrow and the helmet.
 If the helmet is too big, it will move around too much.
 If it is too small too much of the forehead may be visible.